 Detox and Recovery

-The biggest reason for going into a residential program instead of an outpatient one is the supervision of the detox process.
+The biggest reason for going into a residential program instead of an outpatient treatment program is the supervision of the detox process.
 People with complex addiction issues and a history of high dosage substance abuse form physical dependencies that have to be dealt with carefully if they are going to make it to sobriety in good health.
 Depending on the substance, patients can experience a range of symptoms that, if left unmonitored and untreated, can escalate into serious health issues.
 It’s not uncommon for a weakened body going through withdrawal symptoms to experience muscle tremors, flu-like symptoms, or in extreme cases, even occasional seizures.

 Medical supervision in a residential facility means having access to a range of supports that can only be provided in a clinical setting.